tplisson/k8s-CKA-study-notes/README.md

     disk: fast
 ```

-Label included in Node definition
+Obviously the label must be included in the node definition:
 ```yaml
 apiVersion: v1
 kind: Node